 Read Viewpoints on Fidelity.com: The ABCs of 529 savings plans

 - The Coverdell ESA is also a custodial education savings account.
 They have a $2,000 annual contribution limit.
 There is also an income cap which can limit who can contribute to one of these accounts.

 - UGMA/UTMA brokerage accounts are taxable investment accounts with no contribution limits.
-These accounts offer no tax benefits at the time the contribution is made and realized earnings like interest and dividends are taxable.
+These accounts offer no tax benefits at the time the contribution is made.
+A portion (up to $1,100) of any earnings from a custodial account may be exempt from federal income tax, and a portion (up to $1,100) of any earnings in excess of the exempt amount may be taxed at the child's tax rate, which is generally lower than the parent's tax rate.
 At Fidelity, the UGMA/UTMA brokerage account offers comprehensive trading and a wide range of investments, including stocks, bonds, mutual funds, exchange-traded funds, options, CDs, and more.